CERC-Genomic-Medicine/Phenotype_Filtering_Tool/README.md

 # CARTaGENE_PheWas

-Goal This repository will contain all script and code used in the creation of the PheWeb.
+Goal This repository will contain all script and code used in the creation of the data for the PheWeb.